ct-js/docs.ctjs.rocks/docs/tut-making-jettycat.md

 There are two methods to scaling the cat:

 * we can add a line `this.scale.x = this.scale.y = 0.65;` to the cat's "Creation" event;
-* or we can do the same by right-clicking it in the room editor and changing its scale.
+* or we can do the same by resizing it in the room editor with the "Select" tool.

 ![Changing a copy's scale in the room editor](./images/tutJettyCat_23.png)